How to treat methadone addiction

 A trusted religious or spiritual leader – An addict can feel rudderless and adrift, lacking purpose life.
 Spiritual guidance from a person of any denomination you’re comfortable with could be the direction that you seek.
 They could help in gaining perspective and hope and also very importantly, in letting go of guilt.

-Are you addicted to methadone or do you know anyone who is?
-Or do you want some clarity about someone you think may be dependent upon methadone?
+Are you addicted to methadone or know anyone who is struggling with it?
 Share your concerns below and engage with others who may have the same or similar problems.
 You can also share any experiences and advice on methadone addiction treatment you have.
-We try to respond personally and promptly to all comments.
+We try to respond personally and promptly to all legitimate inquiries.

 Reference Sources:NIDA: Principles of Drug Addiction Treatment